vladimirvivien/go-tutorials/README.md

 	fmt.Println("Satellites", satellites)
 }
 ```

+The previous program shows the *long way*	of declaring variables without explicit initial values.
+Each type however, has a default value, known as the *zero-value*, that is assigned to the variable when no explicit initialized values are provided.
+For numeric values it is `0`, for string values it's the empty string `""`, boolean value is `false`.

-The previous program shows the *long way*	of declaring and then subsequently assigning values to the variables.
-The language also offers an expressive syntax, that can feel like dynamic language,  where the type can be inferred and the value can be assigned in one statement as shown below.
+The language also offers an expressive syntax for variable declaration, that can feel like dynamic language,  where the type can be inferred and the value can be assigned in one statement as shown below.

 ```go
 var name = "Mars"